Burnout

 This will help you figure out what you need to calm the feeling.

-When you listen to what your mind, body and heart are communicating to you, you’ll have the info you need to move to the next step.
+When you listen to what your mind, body and heart communicate, you’ll have the necessary information to move to the next step.

-Take note of the smaller feelings, the feelings that pop up as you spin around the feeling that’s got your attention.
+Take note of the more minor feelings that pop up as you spin around the feeling that’s got your attention.

 These feelings add to the quality of the main feeling you’re experiencing.
-They will help you understand more fully your relationship with yourself.
+They will help you understand your relationship with yourself more fully.

 They also help you to define what you need from yourself, your body and others.

-Now that you have a pretty good idea of the qualities of the feeling you’re experiencing and the smaller feelings that help to shape your experience.
+Now that you have a pretty good idea of the qualities of the feeling you’re experiencing and the more minor feelings that help to shape your experience.

 Take a step back and look at the big picture –